 WorkKeys® assessments measure "real world" skills that employers believe are critical to job success.
 Test questions are based on situations in the everyday work world.

-Athens Technical College offers NCRC assessments at the Athens Campus, Elbert Campus, Walton Campus, and in Hart County.
-For more information on NCRC, please review the information sheet on the Athens Technical College website or call (706) 369-5763.
+Athens Technical College offers NCRC assessments at its Athens, Elbert County, and Walton Campus campuses, as well as in Hart County.
+For more information, please review the information sheet or call (706) 369-5763.

 Athens Technical College is also a test center for several testing agencies.
-People may schedule to take a variety of tests through the Test Center.
 These tests are for professional certifications and do not include tests for college admission.
-Options include the National Center for Competency Testing (NCCT), Person Vue, NATE, Applied Measurement Professionals (AMP), as well as proctored exams.
+Options include the National Center for Competency Testing (NCCT), Pearson Vue, NATE, Applied Measurement Professionals, as well as proctored exams.
 Exam dates vary and availability may be limited.
-For information on the Test Center, call (706) 357-0014.
+Additional information is available by calling (706) 357-0014.

-The Georgia Pest Control Exam is also available at Athens Technical College.
+Athens Technical College also administers the Georgia Pest Control Exam.
 Call (706) 340-3962 for information or visit http://www.gapestexam.com.

 Existing Employee Training Services

 Athens Technical College offers varied training for existing employees and is the "first-call" employee-training partner for many companies in Northeast Georgia.
 Staff members analyze company processes and develop customized training activities to solve key operational issues.

 Training areas include leadership, communications, supervision, computer skills, sales, customer service, team building, industrial maintenance, safety issues, Occupational Safety and Health Administration compliance issues, and Environmental Protection Agency and hazardous materials training, among others.

 Customer service training includes professional dress, telephone skills, multicultural issues, sales, and serving difficult customers.
 Computer training highlights the latest software and operating systems.
 Other training activities available include:

 - Job performance improvement